TassianaMilka/Course/Dio/Engenharia de Prompt: Potencializando o Uso de IA Generativa na Prática/README.md

 # English

-#  Prompt Engineering: Leveraging the use of Generative AI in Practice
+#  Prompt Engineering: Leveraging the use of Generative AI in practice

 # Questions